jgrindall/udacity_python_project2/README.md

 memEngine -> MemeGenerator rename

-Loading of a file from disk
-Transform image by resizing to a maximum width of 500px while maintaining the input aspect ratio Add a caption to an image (string input) with a body and author to a random location on the image.

-make_meme(self, img_path, text, author, width=500) -> str #generated image path

-make ImageCaptioner class

 app.py uses the Quote Engine module and Meme Generator modules to generate a random captioned image.